All Episodes

 Maybe we can find a day to salute those in the private sector who used to be leaders in America's pursuit of happiness.

-I can, you know, I'm I'm serious.
+I can, you know, I'm serious.

 I'm taking Thursday and Friday off.

-It is the annual limbaugh open, a bunch of golf guys, it's an annual thing coming in.
+It is the annual Limbaugh Open, a bunch of golf guys.

 We're doing an expanded weekend this year.

-And so we've got who we got.
+And so we've got, who we got?

 It's just the most fun, and I need it.

-You know, people say, Why do you like it so much?
+People ask, why do you like it so much?

-I mean, is this stake?
+I mean, it's this steak.

 No, it's not.